garrandall/popular-music-data/tracks/naughty-girl-beyonce.md

 Tonight i'll be your naughty girl
 I'm callin all my girls
 I see you look me up and down
-And i came to party
+And I came to party

-You're so sexy, tonight i am all yours boy
+You're so sexy, tonight I am all yours boy
 The way your body moves across the floor
 You got me feelin n-a-s-t-y
 I just might take you home with me

-Baby the minute i feel your energy
+Baby the minute I feel your energy
 The vibe's just taken over me
 Start feelin so crazy babe
 Lately, I feel the funk coming over me